 - Chronic inflammatory diseases including but not limited to rheumatoid arthritis, psoriasis, inflammatory bowel disease, and systemic lupus erythematosus may impact cardiovascular disease risk in adults.
 Children with such conditions should be screened on a periodic basis for cardiovascular risk factors.

 - Childhood cancer survivors are at increased risk of death from cardiovascular disease as compared with age-matched controls.
 The increased risk is likely multifactorial, with some role of radiation exposure, hematopoietic stem cell transplantation, and increased risk of traditional cardiovascular disease risk factors.
 All childhood cancer survivors should have a fasting lipid profile and fasting glucose or hemoglobin A1c performed every 2 years.

-Keywords: Arthritis, Rheumatoid, Bariatric Surgery, Blood Pressure, Body Mass Index, Cardiovascular Diseases, Cholesterol, LDL, Comorbidity, Coronary Aneurysm, Diabetes Mellitus, Type 2, Glucose, Hemoglobin A, Glycosylated, Heart Defects, Congenital, Heart Transplantation, Hematopoietic Stem Cell Transplantation, Hyperlipidemias, Inflammatory Bowel Diseases, Kidney Failure, Chronic, Lupus Erythematosus, Systemic, Neoplasms, Obesity, Morbid, Pediatrics, Primary Prevention, Psoriasis, Risk Factors, Risk Reduction Behavior
+Keywords: Arthritis, Rheumatoid, Bariatric Surgery, Blood Pressure, Body Mass Index, Cardiovascular Diseases, Cholesterol, LDL, Comorbidity, Coronary Aneurysm, Diabetes Mellitus, Type 2, Glucose, Glycated Hemoglobin A, Heart Defects, Congenital, Heart Transplantation, Hematopoietic Stem Cell Transplantation, Hyperlipidemias, Inflammatory Bowel Diseases, Kidney Failure, Chronic, Lupus Erythematosus, Systemic, Neoplasms, Obesity, Morbid, Pediatrics, Primary Prevention, Psoriasis, Risk Factors, Risk Reduction Behavior